USSF-ORBIT/ussf-portal/docs/how-to/generate-jwt-token.md

 ## Step 3: Generate a token

-1. Download the Postman collection USSF Third Party API from Abigail.
-It contains three folders:
+1. Download the Postman collection USSF Third Party API from the Space Force Portal 1P vault.
+Once imported to Postman, the collection contains three folders:

-* Public
-    * Contains requests that require no authorization
+    * **Public**: Contains requests that require no authorization
-* Auth
-    * Contains requests that require Authorization header.
+    * **Auth**: Contains requests that require Authorization header.
 Token is set automatically by a utility request.
-* Utility
-    * Contains requests that mimic functionality from the Guardian One app / third party.
+    * **Utility**: Contains requests that mimic functionality from the Guardian One app / third party.
-    * Generate Token requires a code from Mobile Connect login, and then will return and automatically set the Bearer Token to be used in auth requests.
+        * `Generate Token` requires a code from Mobile Connect login, and then will return and automatically set the Bearer Token to be used in auth requests.

 2. Get a code to use in the Generate Token request.